-5 Flexible transportation and parking approach
+• Flexible transportation and parking approach

-Parking requirements should be reduced to reflect the less-cardependent nature of mixed-use, availability of transit and potential for shared parking.
+Parking requirements can be reduced to reflect the less-cardependent nature of mixed-use, availability of transit and potential for shared parking.
 Creative solutions-such as shared parking, unbundled parking, car sharing and aggressive transportation-demand management measures-should be explored.

-6 Focal point for the community
+Focal point for the community